 See Also: How to Unfollow Inactive Twitter Followers

 The above-mentioned tools for reverse video search are a good start.
 To be honest, these tools are not precise yet, they still need a lot of improvements but to some extent, they do work.
 The web is so dense and it is not possible to crawl each and every image and video available online.

-You can try multiple tools for reverse video search and who knows what worked out but as of now, there is no video search engine that can give you precise results every time.
+You can try multiple tools for reverse video search and who knows what worked out but as of now, no video search engine can give you precise results every time.